-- We are the primary obligor in the arrangement. - We are the seller in substance and in appearance to the buyer; the buyer contacts us if there is a problem with the purchase.
+- We are the primary obligor in the arrangement, and we have general inventory risk. - We are the seller in substance and in appearance to the buyer; the buyer contacts us if there is a problem with the purchase.
 Only we and the buyer are parties to the sales contract and the buyer has no recourse to the supplier.
-If the buyer has a problem, he or she looks to us, not the supplier. - The buyer does not and cannot look to the supplier for fulfillment or for product acceptability concerns. - We have general inventory risk. - We take title to the inventory upon paying the amount set forth in the contract with the supplier.
-Such amount is generally a percentage of the supplier's original acquisition cost and varies depending on the type of the inventory purchased or a fixed price per pound under our Scrap Contract. - We are at risk of loss for all amounts paid to the supplier in the event the property is damaged or otherwise becomes unsaleable.
+If the buyer has a problem, he or she looks to us, not the supplier. - The buyer does not and cannot look to the supplier for fulfillment or for product acceptability concerns. - We take title to the inventory upon paying the amount set forth in the contract with the supplier.
+Such amount is generally a percentage of the supplier's original acquisition cost under our Surplus and certain commercial contracts, a percentage of the supplier's last retail price under certain commercial contracts and varies depending on the type of the inventory purchased or a fixed price per pound under our Scrap Contract. - We are at risk of loss for all amounts paid to the supplier in the event the property is damaged or otherwise becomes unsaleable.
 In addition, as payments made for inventory are excluded from the calculation for the profit-sharing distribution under our DoD contracts, we effectively bear inventory risk for the full amount paid to acquire the property (i.e., there is no sharing of inventory risk).